Leigh B. Pearcy

 Upcoming Publications

-• Queen*, Pearcy*, Jodoin, Lenhart, Strickland.
-Agent-based dynamics of a SPAHR opioid model on social network structures.
+Pearcy*, Queen*, Jodoin, Lenhart, Strickland.
+"Construction and Data-driven Analysis of a Stochastic, Individual-based Opioid Epidemiology Network Model."
 In preparation. (* indicates shared first authorship)

 Publications